Minority games played by arbitrageurs on the energy market: Introduction

 In this paper we focus on the energy market and consider only one type of agents, the arbitrageurs, representing the BRPs of the real market when they get involved in arbitrage.
 Thus we first translate the dynamics in relation to arbitrage to a minority game.
-On the formal level, we mainly follow the framework of \cite{challet_modeling_2000}, but extend their versions of minority games to include (in our applications) a non-vanishing intraday price in combination with risk aversion, moreover external stochastic events in combination with nonlinear payoff functions.
+On the formal level, we mainly follow the framework of \cite{challet_modeling_2000}, but extend their versions of minority games to include what corresponds in our applications to a non-vanishing intraday price in combination with risk aversion, moreover external stochastic events in combination with nonlinear payoff functions.
+As known from complex systems dynamics, stochastic fluctuations in combination with nonlinear functions can lead to unforeseen effects.
 Furthermore, we use real data for the contributions of BRPs to the exhaustion of reserve energy as a result of arbitrage.
-In contrast to the perspective from economics, our focus in on the impact of fluctuations around the average arbitrage and their dependence on the model parameters, which is subtle and sometimes counterintuitive.
+Even in this case, remnants of the counterpart to replica symmetry breaking are visible, so this map provides a deeper understanding of the non-monotonic dependence of the fluctuations on the control parameters.
+In contrast to the perspective from economics, our focus is on the impact of fluctuations around the average arbitrage and their dependence on the model parameters.
+This dependence is subtle and sometimes counterintuitive.